-The New Luxury Awards are presented annually to stimulate creativity in fragrances and packaging by adopting the new luxury code as the sustainability standard for authenticity, integrity and transparency.
+The New Luxury Awards are presented annually to stimulate creativity in fragrance and packaging by embracing the new luxury code as a sustainability standard for authenticity, integrity and transparency.

-This competition also aims to create and empower emerging brands, new perfumers, new designers and students in perfumery or packaging and to make this industry a leader in sustainability.
+This competition also aims to create and empower emerging brands, new perfumers, new designers and perfumery/packaging students and make this industry a leader in sustainability.

-To participate in the contest, perfumers must comply with the New Luxury Code and the perfume must meet the sustainability standards of the International Perfume Foundation for certification.
+To enter the competition, perfumers must comply with the New Luxury Code and the perfume must meet the International Perfume Foundation's sustainability standards for certification.

-The New Luxury Awards ceremony was held in Paris during an olfactory dinner orchestrated by Rachel Binder, sommelier and perfumer from Los Angeles, and David Piot, a talented young chef.
-The evening was hosted by La Laura Paris and the group ColoKaterre.
+The New Luxury Awards ceremony was held in Paris at an olfactory dinner orchestrated by Los Angeles sommelier and perfumer Rachel Binder and David Piot, a talented young chef.
+The evening was hosted by La Laura Paris and the band ColoKaterre.

 This year, the trophies were created by Muriel Balenci and Giovanni Nicola, 2 French artists living in Murano.